Generic name: ofatumumab [ OH-fa-TOO-mue-mab ]

 What is Arzerra?

 Arzerra (ofatumumab) is a monoclonal antibody that affects the actions of the body's immune system.
 Monoclonal antibodies are made to target and destroy only certain cells in the body.
 This may help to protect healthy cells from damage.

 Arzerra is used to treat chronic lymphocytic leukemia (CLL).
 In some patients, ofatumumab is given with chlorambucil, or with fludarabine and cyclophosphamide for the treatment of patients with relapsed CLL.

-Arzerra is usually given after other medications have been tried without success.
+Arzerra is sometimes given after other medications have been tried without success.